Is a Correction Looming Ahead for Qurate Retail Inc. (QRTEA)

 BofA Securities gave a rating of “Buy” to QRTEA, setting the target price at $16 in the report published on April 09th of the previous year.

-During the last 5 trading sessions, QRTEA fell by -6.21%, which changed the moving average for the period of 200-days by -68.61% in comparison to the 20-day moving average, which settled at $1.9420.
-In addition, Qurate Retail Inc. saw -80.13% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, QRTEA rose by +5.84%, which changed the moving average for the period of 200-days by -68.59% in comparison to the 20-day moving average, which settled at $1.8310.
+In addition, Qurate Retail Inc. saw -78.55% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading